anon8683/coinTrack/README.md

    npm install
    ```

-3. Configure the API keys:

-   - Obtain an API key from CoinGecko and provide it in the appropriate configuration file.
-   - Set up an RSS feed using rss.app and configure the feed URL in the application.

-4. Build the project:
+3. Build the project:

    ```shell
    npm run build
    ```

-5. Launch the application:
+4. Launch the application:

    ```shell
    npm start
    ```

-6. Open your web browser and visit `http://localhost:3000` to access CoinTrack locally.
+5. Open your web browser and visit `http://localhost:3000` to access CoinTrack locally.

+## Limitations

+This project is made using CoinGecko's free API which has a rate call limit (10-30 calls /min depending on traffic conditions, see API docs).
+This means if you add multiple holdings in quick succession or refresh the page many times you will receive a net::ERR_FAILED 429 error, as CoinGecko have blocked access until the next 1 minute window.
+In a real production enviroment a API plan would be used.